 Since a significant portion of our marketing and advertising expenses are driven by the number of health insurance applications submitted on our ecommerce platform, those expenses are influenced by seasonal submitted application patterns.
 Marketing and advertising expenses related to individual and family health insurance plans has historically been highest in our first and third quarters.
 This changed during the fourth quarter of 2013 and first quarter of 2014 during which marketing and advertising expense related to individual and family health insurance plans increased significantly as a result of the increase in the number of applications submitted during the initial open enrollment period under the federal Patient Protection and Affordable Care Act.
-During the second quarter of 2014, marketing and advertising expense decreased as a result of the decrease in the number of individual and family plan applications, submitted.
-We expect marketing and advertising costs to decrease in the third quarter with the decrease in submitted individual and family plan applications, outside of the annual open enrollment period, as seen in the second quarter of 2014.
-Marketing and advertising expense related to a core selling Medicare plans are highest in our third and fourth quarters.
+During the second and third quarters of 2014, marketing and advertising expenses related to our selling Medicare plans are highest in our third and fourth quarters.
 Additionally, in preparation for the Medicare annual enrollment period, we begin ramping up our temporary customer care center staff during our second and third quarters and employ our temporary customer care center staff until the end of the Medicare annual enrollment period in December.
 Accordingly, our customer care center staffing costs are significantly higher in our third and fourth quarters compared to our first and second quarters.
-In the first quarter of 2014, we retained some enrollment personnel during the initial open enrollment period that ended on March 31, 2014 to handle the increased volume of individual and family plan applications.
+In the first quarter of 2014, we retained some enrollment period that ended on March 31, 2014 to handle the increased volume of individual and family plan applications.

 Based on these seasonal trends, our revenue has historically been highest in the fourth quarter of the year.
 In periods prior to the fourth quarter of 2013, our profitability was relatively higher in the first and fourth quarters and substantially lower in the third quarter of the year.
 During the fourth quarter of 2013 and the first quarter of 2014 our profitability was adversely impacted by the increase in marketing and advertising expenses associated with individual and family health insurance plans related to the increase in submitted applications.
-We saw profitability increase in the second quarter of the year as a result of lower marketing and advertising costs, outside of annual and open enrollment period and expect the third quarter of the year to be similar.
+We saw profitability increase in the second and third quarters of the year as a result of lower marketing and advertising costs, outside of annual and open enrollment period.
 The seasonality, caused by the individual and family health insurance is new, and is subject to change in future periods, particularly in connection with any change in the timing of the open enrollment periods.
 These seasonal trends have caused and will likely continue to cause, fluctuations in our quarterly financial results, and may harm our business, operating results and financial condition.